 - Quality is key.
 Image quality is crucial in establishing the tone of your blog, and your authority on the product.
 Make sure your images are clear and high quality.
 Fuzzy or grainy images do not bode well for your brand or your authority.

 - Don’t forget about lighting.
-Good lighting is so Blogs with dim, out of focus images don’t do as well as those with clear, bright images.
+Blogs with dim, out-of-focus images don’t do as well as those with clear, bright images.

 You might have a few objections to these tips, such as:

 I can’t do all of that by myself, but I don’t have the budget to hire a photographer!

 You don’t need a photographer.
 You can accomplish perfect blog photography on your own with the SHOTBOX!